Dragan Gašević

 Dragan Gašević is Professor of Learning Analytics at Monash University.
 He is a researcher in learning analytics and co-developed several software systems such as P3, rBPMN Editor, LOCO-Analyst, OnTask, OVAL, and ProSolo.
-He is recognized as Australia's field leader in educational technologies.

 Early life and education

 Gašević obtained a bachelor's degree in computer science from the Military Technical Academy in Belgrade, Serbia, and a masters in computer science (software engineering) & a doctorate in computer science (artificial intelligence) both from the University of Belgrade.
 His doctoral supervisor was Vladan Devedžić.

 Career

 Gašević worked as Postdoctoral Fellow at Simon Fraser University, as Assistant to Full Professor (January 2007 - January 2015) at Athabasca University, as Professor and Sir Tim O'Shea Chair in Learning Analytics and Informatics (February 2015 - February 2018) at the University of Edinburgh, and as Professor of Learning Analytics at Monash University (February 2018 – present).
 He served as the Canada Research Chair in Semantic and Learning Technologies at Athabasca University (January 2009 - January 2014).
 He served as Co-Director (Learning Analytics) of the Centre for Research in Digital Education at the University of Edinburgh (November 2015 - February 2018).